dat-ecosystem-archive/DEPs/proposals/0000-hyperdb.md

 megabyte).

-Hyperdrive (used by the Dat application) is expected to be re-implemented on top of HyperDB for improved performance with many files (eg, millions).
+Hyperdrive (used by the Dat application) is expected to be re-implemented on top of hyperdb for improved performance with many files (eg, millions).
 The hyperdrive API should be largely unchanged, but the `metadata` format will be backwards-incompatible.